 What Does The Macro Do?

-This macro will convert any range of cells that the user selects into LOWERCASE if the cells contain a string.
+This macro converts any range of cells that the user selects into LOWERCASE, only if the cells contain a string.

 Prepare To Write The Macro.

 First, open the Visual Basic Editor.
 There are two ways to do this.